Self-efficacy: Genetic and environmental determinants

 In a Norwegian twin study, the heritability of self-efficacy in adolescents was estimated at 75 percent.
 The remaining variance, 25 percent, was due to environmental influences not shared between family members.
 The shared family environment did not contribute to individual differences in self-efficacy.

 The twins reared-together design may overestimate the effect of genetic influences and underestimate shared environmental influences because variables measured on the family level are modeled to be equal for both twins and thus cannot be separated into genetic and environmental components.
 Employing an alternative design, namely that of adoptive siblings, Buchanan et al. found significant shared environmental effects.

+Self-efficacy was also found to be influenced by environmental factors like cultural context, home environment and educational environment.
+For example, parents provide their children with sets of aspirations, role models and expectations, and form beliefs about their children's abilities.
+Parents' beliefs are communicated to their children and affect the children's own ability beliefs.
+The classroom environment can also influence the students' self-efficacy through the amount and type of teacher attention, social comparisons, the tasks, the grading system and more.
+These are often influenced by school environment, including its culture and its educational philosophy.
+Studies showed that school environment influences the way the four sources of self-efficacy shape students' academic self-efficacy.
+For example, in different school systems - Democratic schools, Waldorf schools and mainstream public schools - there were differences in the way academic self-efficacy changed along grade levels, as well as variations in the roles of the various sources of self-efficacy.
+Both parental and educational environments are embedded in wider cultural contexts which influence the way self-efficacy is formed.
+For example, the mathematics self-efficacy of students from collectivist cultures was found to be more influenced by vicarious experiences and social persuasions than self-efficacy of students from individualist cultures.

 Theoretical models of behavior

 A theoretical model of the effect of self-efficacy on transgressive behavior was developed and verified in research with school children.

 Prosociality and moral disengagement

 Prosocial behavior (such as helping others, sharing, and being kind and cooperative) and moral disengagement (manifesting in behaviors such as making excuses for bad behavior, avoiding responsibility for consequences, and blaming the victim) are negatively correlated.
 Academic, social, and self-regulatory self-efficacy encourages prosocial behavior, and thus helps prevent moral disengagement.